Teebarh/jupyterhub/docs/source/reference/proxy.md

 In general, for a proxy to be usable by JupyterHub, it must:

-1. support websockets without prior knowledge of the URL where websockets may occur
+1. Support websockets without prior knowledge of the URL where websockets may occur.
-2. support trie-based routing (i.e. allow different routes on `/foo` and `/foo/bar` and route based on specificity)
+2. Support trie-based routing (i.e. allow different routes on `/foo` and `/foo/bar` and route based on specificity).
-3. adding or removing a route should not cause existing connections to drop
+3. Adding or removing a route should not cause existing connections to drop.

 Optionally, if the JupyterHub deployment is to use host-based routing, the Proxy must additionally support routing based on the Host of the request.